-4. Plaintiff American Hospital Association ("AHA") is a national not-for-profit organization headquartered in Washington, D.C.
+- 5. Plaintiff American Hospital Association ("AHA") is a national not-for-profit organization headquartered in Washington, D.C.
 AHA represents and serves nearly 5,000 hospitals, health care systems, and networks, plus 43,000 individual members (largely hospital professional staff).
 AHA's mission is to advance the health of individuals and communities by leading, representing, and serving the hospitals, health systems, and other related organizations that are accountable to their communities and committed to health improvement.
 AHA provides extensive education for health care leaders and is a source of valuable information and data on health care issues and trends.
-It also ensures that members' perspectives and needs are heard and addressed in national health policy development, legislative and regulatory debates, and judicial matters.

-5. Many of AHA's member hospitals participate in the 340B Program and rely heavily on the price differential created by Congress through that Program to generate resources that are used to provide critical health care programs for the vulnerable populations they serve.
-These AHA members have been significantly harmed by the elimination of this differential from Medicare payments in the OPPS Rule and will continue to be significantly harmed if the OPPS Rule remains in effect.

-6. Plaintiff Association of American Medical Colleges ("AAMC") is a national notfor-profit association headquartered in Washington, D.C.
+It also ensures that members' perspectives and needs are heard and addressed in national health policy development, legislative and regulatory debates, and judicial matters. - 6.
+Many of AHA's member hospitals participate in the 340B Program and rely heavily on the price differential created by Congress through that Program to generate resources that are used to provide critical health care programs for the vulnerable populations they serve.
+These AHA members have been significantly harmed by the elimination of this differential from Medicare payments in the 2018 and 2019 OPPS Rules and will continue to be significantly harmed if those Rules remain in effect. - 7.
+Plaintiff Association of American Medical Colleges ("AAMC") is a national notfor-profit association headquartered in Washington, D.C.
 AAMC is dedicated to transforming health care through innovative medical education, cutting-edge patient care, and groundbreaking medical research.
 Its membership consists of all 151 accredited U.S. and 17 accredited Canadian medical schools, nearly 400 major teaching hospitals and health systems, and more than 80 academic societies.
 Through these institutions and organizations, AAMC serves the leaders of America's medical schools and teaching hospitals and their more than 173,000 full-time faculty members, 89,000 medical students, 129,000 resident physicians, and more than 60,000 graduate students and postdoctoral researchers in the biomedical sciences.

-7. Many of AAMC's member teaching hospitals participate in the 340B Program and rely heavily on the price differential created by Congress through that Program to generate resources that are used to provide critical health care programs for their communities, including vulnerable populations in those communities.
-These AAMC members have been significantly harmed by the elimination of this differential from Medicare payments in the OPPS Rule and will continue to be significantly harmed if the OPPS Rule remains in effect.

-8. Plaintiff America's Essential Hospitals ("AEH") is a national not-for-profit association headquartered in Washington, D.C.
+- 8. Many of AAMC's member teaching hospitals participate in the 340B Program and rely heavily on the price differential created by Congress through that Program to generate resources that are used to provide critical health care programs for their communities, including vulnerable populations in those communities.
+These AAMC members have been significantly harmed by the elimination of this differential from Medicare payments in the 2018 and 2019 OPPS Rules and will continue to be significantly harmed if those Rules remain in effect. - 9.
+Plaintiff America's Essential Hospitals ("AEH") is a national not-for-profit association headquartered in Washington, D.C.
 AEH is a champion for hospitals and health systems dedicated to high-quality care for all, including the most vulnerable.
 Since 1981, AEH has initiated, advanced, and preserved programs and policies that help these hospitals ensure access to care.
-Its 325 hospital members are vital to their communities, providing primary care through trauma care, disaster response, health professional training, research, public health programs, and other services.

-9. Almost all of AEH's member hospitals participate in the 340B Program and rely heavily on the price differential created by Congress through that Program to generate resources that are used to provide critical health care programs for the communities they serve, including vulnerable populations within those communities.
-These AEH members have been significantly harmed by the elimination of this differential from Medicare payments in the OPPS Rule and will continue to be significantly harmed if the OPPS Rule remains in effect.
+Its 325 hospital members are vital to their communities, providing primary care through trauma care, disaster response, health professional training, research, public health programs, and other services. - 10.
+Almost all of AEH's member hospitals participate in the 340B Program and rely heavily on the price differential created by Congress through that Program to generate resources that are used to provide critical health care programs for the communities they serve, including vulnerable populations within those communities.
+These AEH members have been significantly harmed by the elimination of this differential from Medicare payments in the 2018 and 2019 OPPS Rules and will continue to be significantly harmed if those Rules remain in effect.